Motives for the September 11 attacks: Sources

 After the attacks, bin Laden and Ayman al-Zawahiri published dozens of video tapes and audio tapes, many describing the motivations for the attacks.
-Two particularly important publications were bin Laden's 2002 "Letter to America", and a 2004 video tape by bin Laden.
+Two particularly important publications were bin Laden's 2002 Letter to the American people, and a 2004 video tape by bin Laden.
 In addition to direct pronouncements by bin Laden and Al-Qaeda, numerous political analysts have postulated motivations for the attacks.

 Stated motives

 Support of Israel by United States

-In his November 2002 "Letter to America", bin Laden described the United States' support of Israel as a motivation:
+In his Letter to the American people, bin Laden described the United States' support of Israel as a motivation:

 The expansion of Israel is one of the greatest crimes, and you are the leaders of its criminals.
 And of course there is no need to explain and prove the degree of American support for Israel.
 The creation of Israel is a crime which must be erased.
 Each and every person whose hands have become polluted in the contribution towards this crime must pay its price, and pay for it heavily.

 In 2004 and 2010, bin Laden again repeated the connection between the September 11 attacks and the support of Israel by the United States.
 Support of Israel was also mentioned before the attack in the 1998 Al-Qaeda fatwā:

-[T]he aim [of the United States] is also to serve the Jews' (Zionists) petty state and divert attention from its occupation of Jerusalem and murder of Muslims there.
+[T]he aim [of the United States] is also to serve the Jews' petty state and divert attention from its occupation of Jerusalem and murder of Muslims there.
 The best proof of this is their eagerness to destroy Iraq, the strongest neighboring Arab state, and their endeavor to fragment all the states of the region such as Iraq, Saudi Arabia, Egypt, and Sudan into paper statelets and through their disunion and weakness to guarantee Israel's survival and the continuation of the brutal crusade occupation of the Peninsula.